kfarnung/ChakraCore/doc/debug-companion.md

 * /json/activate/\<id\>
   * Unsure what the purpose is, Node.js just seems to return "Target activated" if it's already active or nothing otherwise.

 These are basic GET requests and shouldn't require any complex parsing (HTTP headers for instance).
-It's not clear if any of these should be forwarded to the companion for responses, at the moment it seems like these are all host-specific (except maybe the protocol).
+It's not clear if any of these should be forwarded to the protocol handler for responses, at the moment it seems like these are all host-specific (except maybe the protocol).

 ## Code Layout and Packaging

-### Debugger Companion
+### Debugger Protocol Handler

-The debugger companion only uses the public (but still experimental) API surface of ChakraCore.
+The debugger protocol handler only uses the public (but still experimental) API surface of ChakraCore.
 This allows some flexibility in where the code should live:
 * A separate repo which builds against the public interface of ChakraCore as an external dependency.
 * As part of the existing ChakraCore repo where it can build against a given version of ChakraCore.

-Since the debugger companion will be tightly coupled with the (public, but experimental) interface of ChakraCore, it makes sense for it to live alongside the ChakraCore version for which it was built.
+Since the debugger protocol handler will be tightly coupled with the (public, but experimental) interface of ChakraCore, it makes sense for it to live alongside the ChakraCore version for which it was built.
 It's beyond the scope of this project to try and support all older versions but going forward we will still want to innovate in the debugger space and will not want to manage these changes externally.
-The code for the companion will live inside of ChakraCore and build a LIB (Debugger.Companion.lib) and a DLL (Debugger.Companion.dll).
+The code for the protocol handler will live inside of ChakraCore and build a LIB (Debugger.ProtocolHandler.lib) and a DLL (Debugger.ProtocolHandler.dll).

 Paths:
-* \<root\>\core\lib\Debugger\Companion\
+* \<root\>\core\lib\Debugger\ProtocolHandler\
-  * Debugger.Companion.vcxproj
+  * Debugger.ProtocolHandler.vcxproj
-  * DebuggerCompanion.h
+  * DebuggerProtocolHandler.h
   * \<core implementation files\>
-* \<root\>\core\bin\Debugger\Companion\Debugger.Companion.vcxproj
+* \<root\>\core\bin\Debugger\ProtocolHandler\Debugger.ProtocolHandler.vcxproj
-  * DebuggerCompanion.def
+  * DebuggerProtocolHandler.def

 The primary consumption will be via the DLL which will use only JSRT APIs to interact with the engine.